databricks/tmm/Cookies-DataEng-DAB/README.md

-# The Cookies Dataset and Data Engineering App
+# Databricks Asset Bundles & Marketplace in Action: The Data Engineer's Guide

 ![cookies](misc/bakehouse_jobs.png)

 This project demonstrates advanced Databricks features using the bakehouse dataset from Data+AI Summit 2024.
 It assumes familiarity with Databricks, its tooling, and core concepts.
 The dataset is freely available in the [Databricks Marketplace](https://marketplace.databricks.com/details/f8498740-31ea-49f8-9206-1bbf533f3993/Databricks_Cookies-Dataset-DAIS-2024-).